andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

 `$ wget https://docs.projectcalico.org//v3.10/manifests/calico.yaml `

-Initialize cluster, API server advertise address is IP of your master node, or control plance node.
+Initialize cluster, API server advertise address is IP of your master node, or control plane node.
 192.168.0.0/16 is an example of pod network, you can change this in calico.yaml file

 `$ sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=10.0.1.1`

 Apply network (communication between pods) definition